matrix-org/synapse/docs/upgrade.md

 The minimum supported version of poetry is now 1.2.
 This should only affect those installing from a source checkout.

+## Rust requirement in the next release

+From the next major release (v1.68.0) installing Synapse from a source checkout will require a recent Rust compiler.
+Those using packages or `pip install matrix-synapse` will not be affected.

+The simplest way of installing Rust is via [rustup.rs](https://rustup.rs/)

 # Upgrading to v1.66.0

 ## Delegation of email validation no longer supported